How much money do you really need in your emergency fund?

-The essential expenses an emergency fund should cover
+The expenses an emergency fund should cover

-How to calculate the amount you need for an emergency fund
+How to calculate the amount needed

 When it comes to emergency funds, one size does not fit all.
-The amount you'll want to save will vary from other people and depends on factors like your income, monthly costs, and if you have any dependents.
+The amount you'll want to save depends on factors like your income, monthly costs and if you have any dependents.
 So, how much do you need in your emergency fund?

 Essential vs. non-essential expenses